J. Edgar Hoover

 Hoover was highly regarded by much of the U.S. public, but posthumously he became an increasingly controversial figure.
 His many critics asserted that he exceeded the jurisdiction of the FBI.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "J. Edgar Hoover" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "J. Edgar Hoover" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools